 Over the years, several million dollars have been raised by the Foundation for special projects like the Emergency Department redevelopment, the Cancer Care/Obstetrics facility, the Crisis Stabilization Unit and the new Bethesda Primary Care Centre.

 The Bethesda Foundation also plays an important role in supporting ongoing health care programs like palliative care, staff professional development and the chaplaincy program at Bethesda.

-It is our mission to enhance health services in the Bethesda service area through innovation, partnership and funding.
+It is our mission to enhance health service in the Bethesda area through innovation, partnership and funding.

 Garth P. Reimer

 former board Members

 Gladys Derksen (1997-2017)